ipcrypt-std/ipcrypt2/README.md

   Works seamlessly with both IP address formats.

 - **Format-Preserving Encryption (FPE)**
-  In “standard” mode, an address is encrypted into another valid IP address.
+  In "standard" mode, an address is encrypted into another valid IP address.
 This means that consumers of the data (e.g., logs) still see what appears to be an IP address, but without revealing the original address.

 - **Non-Deterministic Encryption**
   Supports non-deterministic encryption using the KIASU-BC and AES-XTX tweakable block ciphers, ensuring that repeated encryptions of the same IP produce different outputs.